Actifio/powershell/AutoInstallActCLI/README.md

 This powershell script automates the installation of the ActPowerCLI.
 It allows you to download the ActPowerCLI-x.y.z.w.zip and copies the files into the c:\windows\system32\windowspowershell\v1.0\module directory.

+## What version of PowerShell will this work with?

+PowerShell 5 and above.

 ## How does this work?

 You will need to start a command prompt and run it as administrator.
 Launch powershell and run the AutoInstallActCLI.ps1 with the appropriate parameters.